joelbray/function-male-bonds/README.md

-# function-male-bonds
+# The function of adult male chimpanzee social bonds
+Authors: Joel Bray & Ian Gilby
-Model code for Bray &amp; Gilby, With a little help from their friends: adaptive benefits of social bonds in adult male chimpanzees
+Title: ith a little help from their friends: adaptive benefits of social bonds in adult male chimpanzees
+Journal: Under review